As adults, it can be easy to forget just how difficult adolescence can be.

 This is where ketamine comes into play.
 Ketamine infusions are a rapid-acting and highly effective depression treatment for both adults and adolescents, alike.
 There are many reports of severely depressed and suicidal adolescents returning to normal lives after receiving an initial series of ketamine infusions.
 After the initial series of 4-6 infusions, some patients find that they can maintain their positive results through talk therapy, exercise, and other holistic depression treatments.
 Other patients find that they need maintenance infusions—sometimes bi-weekly, other times bi-annually…and everywhere in between.
 Ketamine works differently for each unique individual…but the bottom line is that it works.

 Of course, ketamine is not a depression cure or a silver bullet for those struggling with suicidal thoughts.
 Talk to your primary care provider or mental health practitioner to find out if ketamine infusions might be the ray of light your teen has been searching for.
-We are happy to offer a free consultation to any new patients interested in learning about ketamine for depression—no matter how young or old.

 Contact Vitalitas Denver